 Instructions

-CoreView Hybrid Connector uses your service account to run commands and scripts on both your configured Active Directory Domain Controller and Hybrid Exchange PowerShell virtual directory, as well as access the PowerShell environment on those computers, without having to log on to each one individually via remoting PowerShell.
+The CoreView Hybrid Connector utilizes your service account to execute commands and scripts on your Active Directory Domain Controller and Hybrid Exchange PowerShell virtual directory.
+It also accesses the PowerShell environment on these systems, enabling you to manage them remotely without executing individual logins through PowerShell remoting.

-PowerShell remoting is a feature in PowerShell that allows you to run commands on one or more remote computers using the PowerShell command-line interface (CLI).
-This is made possible through the use of Windows Remote Management (WinRM), Microsoft's implementation of the Web Services-Management (WSMan) protocol.
-WSMan is an open standard protocol that is built on top of the Common Information Model (CIM) protocol.
+PowerShell remoting lets you execute commands on remote computers via the PowerShell command-line interface (CLI).
+This functionality relies on Windows Remote Management (WinRM), which is Microsoft's implementation of the Web Services-Management (WSMan) protocol—a standard based on the Common Information Model (CIM).

 We recommend creating a custom security group in your Active Directory environment and then adding the CoreView Hybrid Connector service account to that group.